Interested in an undergraduate degree in Accounting? Take the next step!

 No!
 We will teach you all the accounting you need to know.

-When you apply to UCT, you’ll apply for a BCom/BBusSc degree; you do not need to specify your stream yet.
-You will have an opportunity to choose your stream during orientation, during which you will receive more information to help you decide.
-It is not possible to switch between the two degrees after the first semester of your first year.
+When you apply to UCT, you’ll apply to the faculty in general by selecting the Bachelor of Commerce/Business Science degree option; you do not specify your stream yet.
+You will have the opportunity to choose your stream during Orientation, during which you will receive more information to help you decide.
+If you would like a path in accounting, you would select a BCom Accounting or BBusSc Finance with Accounting at registration.
+Note that it is not possible to switch between the two degrees after the first semester of your first year.

 The General Accounting degree allows for admission into the same postgraduate opportunities as the Chartered Accounting degree, except for the Postgraduate Diploma in Accounting.
 You can continue your postgraduate studies in accounting (such as taxation, finance, and more), or you can continue your journey to be a professional accountant locally through SAIPA or CIBA or globally through ACCA or CIMA.